Stephen-Coloma/Sorting-and-LinkedList-Project/README.md

 For a comprehensive understanding of our project's findings, methodology, results, and analysis, please refer to our detailed [MixAndMAtchPrelimGroupProjectOnAlgorithmAnalysis](https://docs.google.com/document/d/1gKtJAHLXlthI0EKCrLfHiYVjrzdE2HUzpNh-_AHTRSQ/edit).

-Additionally, we provide data files for different data sizes and scenarios in the `dataset` directory.
+Additionally, we provide data files for different data sizes and scenarios in the `Project1.dataset` directory.
 These files serve as inputs for the sorting programs.

 ## Troubleshooting